ZhaoweiTan/CS131-Project-Sample-Grading-Script/README.md

     python3 client_basic.py
     ```
 * If your program runs correctly, your are expected to see only "True" in the output (3x9 test points for test 1, 3x4 test points for test 2, 3 test points for test 3), without any "False".
-* Ignore all those output messages, such as "nohup" and "kill" related.
+* Ignore all other output messages, such as the ones with "nohup" and "kill".
 * This script has been tested on both mac and linux; not tested on Windows

 ## Resource and Acknowledgement